 Web pages can be attached to any item as a link or a snapshot.
 A link simply opens the website online.
 A snapshot is a locally stored copy of a web page in the same state as it was when it was saved.
 Snapshots are available without an internet connection.

 If you are using Zotero for Firefox or the Chrome or Safari connector, it is simple to create new items from information available on the internet.
-If a capture icon appears in the address bar, Zotero can automatically create an item of the appropriate type and populate the metadata fields.
+If a save icon appears in the toolbar or address bar, Zotero can automatically create an item of the appropriate type and populate the metadata fields.
 If a full-text PDF is available, it will usually be automatically attached to the item.
 Importing from some websites will also attach useful links (e.g. to the PubMed entry) or Supplemental Data files.

 Zotero can add items automatically using ISBN number, Digital Object Identifier (DOI), or PubMed ID.
 This is done by clicking the Add Item by Identifier button in the Zotero toolbar, typing in the ID number and clicking OK.
 You can even paste or enter (press Shift+Enter for a larger box) a list of such identifiers at once.